 \section{Abstract}

-The quaternionic KP hierarchy is the integrable hierarchy of p.d.e obtained by replacing $\C$ with $\H$, \textit{mutatis mutandis}, in the standard construction of the KP hierarchy equations and solutions; it is equivalent to what is often called the Davey-Stewartson II hierarchy.
-This article studies its relationship with the theory of quaternionic holomorphic $2$-tori in $\HP^1$ (which are equivalent to conformally immersed $2$-tori in $S^4$).
-After describing how the Sato-Segal-Wilson construction of KP solutions (particularly solutions of finite type) carries over to this quaternionic setting, we compare three different notions of ``spectral curve'': the QKP spectral curve, which arises from an algebra of commuting differential operators; the (unnormalised) Floquet multiplier spectral curve for the related Dirac operator; and the curve parameterising Darboux transforms of a conformal $2$-torus in $S^4$ (in the sense of Bohle, Leschke, Pedit and Pinkall \cite{BohLPP}).
-The latter two are shown to be images of the QKP spectral curve, which need not be smooth.
-Moreover, it is a singularisation of this QKP spectral curve, rather than the normalised Floquet multiplier curve, which determines the classification of conformally immersed $2$-tori of finite spectral genus.
+The quaternionic KP hierarchy is the integrable hierarchy of p.d.e obtained by replacing the complex numbers with the quaternions in the standard construction of the KP hierarchy and its solutions; it is equivalent to what is often called the Davey-Stewartson II hierarchy.
+This article studies its relationship with the theory of conformally immersed tori in the 4-sphere via quaternionic holomorphic geometry.
+The Sato-Segal-Wilson construction of KP solutions is adapted to this setting and the connection with \qh curves is made.
+We then compare three different notions of ``spectral curve'': the QKP spectral curve; the Floquet multiplier spectral curve for the related Dirac operator; and the curve parameterising Darboux transforms of a conformal 2-torus in the 4-sphere.